Skip to main content Scroll Top

 Presentations

-Meetings shared survey results and community insights about various proposed solutions to tourism-related problems in the Windward community.
+Meetings shared survey results and public insights about various proposed solutions to tourism-related problems in the Windward districts.
 Meeting participants registered in advance and were encouraged to share registration links with friends and family.
 The same meeting material was repeated on both of the following days:

 • Monday, November 30th, 5pm-6:30pm (2020)